Skip to main content

 The Truck Driver and the Artist.

 Marilyn (Vanitas) 1977 , 96”x 96.”
 “I HAD to take this class” Kim said.
-"No offense," Like many, Kim was enrolled in Art Appreciation only because an arts class was required at this Community College.
+"No offense," she added.
+Like many, Kim was enrolled in Art Appreciation only because an arts class was required at this Community College.
 None taken .
 This was my favorite class to teach and those reluctant students were my favorite challenge.
 And my favorite semester icebreaker artwork was the groundbreaking Audrey Flack painting, Marilyn (Vanitas) .
-Students who thought they “knew nothing about Art,”found plenty to say about this luminous, super realism painting and readily speculated on its meaning and message.The painting offered a safe place to vocalize as we slowly developed a language for looking at Art.
+Students who “knew nothing about Art,” happily weighed in on the luminous, super realism painting and readily speculated on its meaning and message.The painting offered a safe place to vocalize as we slowly developed a language for looking at Art.
 "You want us to do what??"
-Later in the semester, some would jump at the idea of a creative assignment—others broke out in a cold sweat at this unwieldy 2-part project: 1- Write a letter in the voice of an artist we have studied.
-The recipient was a person place or time which
+Later in the semester, some would jump at the idea of a creative assignment (not your ordinary research paper while others broke out in a cold sweat at this unwieldy 2-part project: 1- Write a letter in the voice of an artist we have studied.
+The recipien

 Latest Posts